 Installing a Replacement router

-All you need to do is install an Ethernet cable that will connect from your Virgin Media Super Hub to your new stand alone WiFi router.
-Next, you will need to put your Super Hub 4 into Modem Mode.
+All you need to do is install an Ethernet cable connecting your Virgin Media hub to your new stand-alone Wi-Fi router.
+Next, you will need to put your Super Hub into Modem Mode.

-Activating modem mode on the Super Hub 4
+Activating modem mode on the Virgin Media Hub 4

 Connect the Hub to your computer with an Ethernet cable before proceeding.